MUSEUMS – KOWLOON*

 The museum also has a large Special Exhibition Gallery where temporary exhibitions are held, theatre, refreshment corner and shop.
 An audio guide service is available in four languages.

-The museum also has five branch museums: Hong Kong Museum of Coastal Defence, Lei Cheng Uk Han Tomb Museum, Law Uk Folk Museum, Fireboat Alexander Grantham Exhibition Gallery and Dr Sun Yat-sen Museum.
+The museum has five branch museums: Hong Kong Museum of Coastal Defence, Lei Cheng Uk Han Tomb Museum, Law Uk Folk Museum, Fireboat Alexander Grantham Exhibition Gallery and Dr Sun Yat-sen Museum.

 Take a stoll down an early twentieth-century street in Hong Kong Museum of History